-You can always send our team an anonymous report from a post, comment or story on Facebook or Instagram.
+You can always send our team an anonymous report from a post, comment, story or DM on Facebook or Instagram.

 We have a team who reviews these reports 24/7 around the world in 50+ languages, and we’ll remove anything that’s abusive or bullying.
 These reports are always anonymous.

-We have a guide on Facebook that can help lead you through the process of dealing with bullying -- or what to do if you see someone else being bullied.
-On Instagram, we also have a Parent’s Guide that provides recommendations for parents, guardians and trusted adults on how to navigate cyberbullying, and a central hub where you can learn about our safety tools and our anti-bullying tools.
+On Facebook, we have a guide that can help lead you through the process of dealing with bullying – or what to do if you see someone else being bullied.
+For Instagram, we have a Parent’s Guide that provides recommendations for parents, guardians and trusted adults on how to navigate cyberbullying, and you can also learn more about our safety tools and our anti-bullying tools.

 Being the target of bullying online is not easy to deal with.
-If you are being cyberbullied, the most important thing is to ensure you are safe.
+If you are being cyberbullied, the most important thing to do is to ensure you are safe.
 It’s essential to have someone to talk to about what you are going through.
 This may be a teacher, another trusted adult, or a parent.
 Talk to your parents and friends about what to do if you or a friend are being cyberbullied.

 If you are experiencing cyberbullying, speaking to a trusted adult – someone you feel safe talking to – is one of the most important first steps you can take.